httpwg/http-extensions/draft-ietf-httpbis-replay.md

 ## Gateways and Early Data

-A gateway that forwards requests that were received in early data MUST only do so if it knows that the origin server that receives those requests understands the `Early-Data` header field and will correctly generate a 425 (Too Early) status code.
+A gateway MUST NOT forward requests that were received in early data unless it knows that the origin server it will forward to understands the `Early-Data` header field and will correctly generate a 425 (Too Early) status code.
 A gateway that is uncertain about origin server support for a given request SHOULD either delay forwarding the request until the TLS handshake with its client completes, or send a 425 (Too Early) status code in response.

 A gateway without at least one potential origin server that supports `Early-Data` header field expends significant effort for what can at best be a